neuml/paperai/README.md

 ## Examples

-The following notebooks and applications demonstrate the capabilities provided by paperai.
+The following notebooks and applications demonstrate the capabilities provided by `paperai`.

 ### Notebooks